LUMCMRI/mri_safety_cases/en_US/Ketenreconstructie/case_part3.md

 ## Part 3

-**Attention:** For the Aerial Total Tuebingen Titanium [MRISafety.com](http://www.mrisafety.com) shows the status *Safe* for 3T, however on their website Kurz states its MRI conditional.
+**Attention:** For the Aerial Total Tuebingen Titanium [MRISafety.com](http://www.mrisafety.com) shows the status *Safe* for 3T.
+However, on their website Kurz states the implant is MRI conditional.
 This is a clear example one should never stop when a first result is found!

 <br>